gavinlyonsrepo/NOKIA5110_TEXT/README.md

 1. NOKIA5110_TEXT(uint8_t LCD_RST, uint8_t LCD_CE, uint8_t LCD_DC, uint8_t LCD_DIN, uint8_t LCD_CLK)

-This sends the  commands to the PCD8544 to init LCD
+This sends the  commands to the PCD8544 to init LCD.
+Inverse inverts the display see image 4.
+Contrast, This value allows us to change LCD's contrast Try B0 to BF.

-2. LCDInit()
+The Bias Value is for system biasing, try about 0x13.

+2. LCDInit(bool Inverse, uint8_t Contrast, uint8_t Bias )

 gotoXY routine to position cursor,  x - range: 0 to 84 (0 to 0x53),
 y - range: 0 to 5 ( 6 blocks one byte each 6 * 8 = 48